yathit/sprintly-service/readme.md

 ### Query

 Use [`ydn.db.Storage`](http://dev.yathit.com/api-reference/ydn-db/storage.html) object on `product.db` to query data without hitting backend service.

+    # update cache to get fresh data, this will hit backend service
+    product.Item.update();

     product.db.from('items').where('assigned_to', '=', 123).list().then(function(x) {
       console.log(x);
     });

-All available queries can be found on `sprintly.Product.schema`.
+Database table name is entity name (in plural) in sprint.ly API path.
+All available index queries can be found on `sprintly.Product.schema`.

 ### Loader